For Global Travelers

 - U.S. telephone numbers have ten digits total, which includes the area code and a seven digit phone number (e.g., 312.555.1234)

-- To make a call, dial 1 + area code + seven-digit number
+- To make a call, dial “1,” then the area code, and then the seven-digit number

-- To call internationally from Chicago, dial "011" + country code + area code + number
+- To call internationally from Chicago, dial "011," then the country code, then the area code, and then the number

 Most hotels offer high-speed Internet connections.